 Carbohydrate: Lactose is the main carbohydrate in both breast milk and formulas made from cow’s-milk.
 Corn maltodextrin is sometimes used as a secondary source of carbohydrate in formula.
 Lactose-free, soy, and special formulas contain one or more of the following carbohydrates: Sucrose, corn maltodextrin, modified cornstarch, or corn syrup solids.

 Protein: Breast milk contains about 60 percent whey and 40 percent casein.
 Most formulas have similar protein content.
 Others contain 100 percent whey.
+If you want to find the baby formula closest to breast milk in South Africa, this will be an essential factor to take into consideration.

 Extensively hydrolyzed formulas contain proteins that are completely broken down into their building blocks (amino acids), which allow them to be easily absorbed.
 These formulas are considered hypoallergenic and are used for babies who have a protein allergy.